Learning from God

 For we know that since Christ was raised from the dead, He cannot die again; death no longer has mastery over Him.
 The death He died, He died to sin once for all; but the life He lives, He lives to God.'"
 Romans 6:1-10 NIV

 We need to walk out all He has accomplished and put within us.
 We are to consider or reckon the old man of sin as dead even though we still see it.
-If that old man was truly dead in us all already, others would see the Christ, the Love of God, in us rather than our human lack and failings.
+When we do so, others see the Christ, the Love of God, in us rather than our human lack and failings.
+He works within us, covering our flesh as we continue to learn of His ways.
 Thus, we turn again and again to the Lord, seeking what only He can provide for the overcoming of the world, the flesh and the devil.

 “Do everything without grumbling or arguing, so that you may become blameless and pure, ‘children of God without fault in a warped and crooked generation.’
 Then you will shine among them like stars in the sky as you hold firmly to the word of life.
 And then I will be able to boast on the day of Christ that I did not run or labor in vain.”
 Philippians 2:14-16 NIV

-Our own flesh, what remains in our hearts that falls short of God’s fruit of the spirit, prevents the shining of the pure light of His countenance outward.
-Our religious words and works at these times lack the full power of truth and love behind them.
+We are not satisfied with religious words and works that lack the full power of His truth and love.
 What is in the heart does come out, if not in words, then in tone of voice and expression.
-But we are His workmanship, as God develops and nurtures sons and daughters to be just like like Jesus, the firstborn of many brethren:
+But we are His workmanship, as God develops and nurtures sons and daughters to be just like Jesus, the firstborn of many brethren:

 “For those God foreknew, He also predestined to be conformed to the image of His Son, so that He would be the firstborn among many brothers.”
 Romans 8:29 BSB

-In other passages, our Lord tells us that we are to be perfect (), as He is perfect.
+In other passages, our Lord tells us that we are to be perfect, or complete, as He is perfect.
 He would not have said it if it was not possible.
 He made no qualification that we must wait until heaven for Him to be perfected in us.
 This is the day for our hearts to be changed to be like His heart of mercy and justice, compassion and truth.
 We come up hither to where Jesus is in the spirit, in Zion where God is perfecting the saints in His presence.
+Here is where we learn of Him.

 The bible does not say we must wait until after we die to be perfected or complete in His fullness.
 Search for it and you will not find it.
 God sets the limits on our life span and decides how far can we go before He takes us to the other side.
 There are many such promises yet to be fulfilled, waiting for this Third Day we are in to completely unfold.

 God’s spiritual language, His symbols and metaphors, promise many more things in this call to perfection that our earthly understanding of words does not comprehend.
-The keys are all there in the Word, revealed by the spirit in the original meaning of Hebrew and Greek, comparing scripture to scripture, gifted to humans by spiritual revelation, confirmed in the hearts of faithful ones who are coming to know Him.
+The keys are all there in the Word, revealed by the spirit in the original meaning of Hebrew and Greek, comparing scripture to scripture, gifted to humans by spiritual revelation, confirmed in the hearts of faithful ones who are dedicated to learning from Him.

 The Book of Revelation is just such a spiritual book, filled with symbolic language.
 It is so veiled in God’s spiritual language that some believers just leave it alone, confessing that they don’t understand it at all.
 Full of symbols and metaphors, the book of revelation has brought much confusion and disagreement in Christian leadership.
 It is much misunderstood when literally interpreted or projected unto unbelievers rather than to us, His slaves.

-John’s Revelation of the Lord continues to be a source of theological arguments and differing denominational teaching.
-But this book is the revelation—the revealing—of Jesus Christ in all His majesty.
-And it is written to His people, His slaves!
+Yet it is a most important word for His people to learn of God’s plan and purpose.
+John’s revelation of the Lord continues to be a source of theological arguments and differing denominational teaching.
+But this book is the revelation,the revealing of Jesus Christ in all His majesty.
+It is written to His people, His slaves!
 Revelation can only be understood by the spirit as God reveals His truth in the spiritual language He used through John.

 Now is the time to understand the truth of the Revelation of Jesus Christ, as written by this precious apostle.
-The revealing of Jesus Christ to His own could not be more vital or timely to understand.
-The first three chapters explicitly speak to several of the early churches, symbolically representative of stages of growth that modern Christianity experiences.
+The revealing of Jesus Christ to His own could not be more vital or timely to understand in this present era.
+The first three chapters explicitly speak to seven of the early churches, symbolically representative of stages of growth that modern Christianity experiences.

 Blessed is the one who reads, and those who hear the words of the prophecy and keep the things which are written in it; for the time is near.”
 Revelation 1:1-3 NASB